krockot/cmacs-legit/README.md

 Once everything is built, you can run the test server:

-    python out/test/test_server.py
+    python test/test_server.py

 This will serve JsUnit tests over HTTP on port 4444.
-Any changes which affect dependencies may require a rebuild, but otherwise test pages can be reloaded to reflect the current state of the local source tree.

-The root path of the test server serves a list of links to individual test modules.

-The test server needs to be restarted if its source is changed or the set of extant test modules has changed.
+You need to rebuild if you add a new test suite, but the test server can run continuously.